 * * *

 After Mr. Gulliver passed away I began collecting all my notes and diaries, which I started writing when I was 27 years of age.
 It was indeed a mammoth mission, reading and re-writing this profusion of pages I accumulated in 49 years… I embarked on this, to distract myself from my pains, both the physical and the emotional.
-Reminding myself of my youthful, brave and lustful past helped me forget my lonely, timid, repulsive present.
+Reminding myself of my youthful, brave, and lustful past helped me forget my lonely, timid, repulsive present.
 Strange: even though I did not speak with my husband for almost 20 years, to this day I still miss his silence.
-I guess I always nurtured the silly hope that his love for horses would exhaust itself and he would come back to me.
+I guess I always nurtured the silly hope that his love for those horses would exhaust itself and he would come back to me.
 Being the hopeless optimist I am, I now look forward to our reunion in the Afterlife.
 Unlike him, I am quite confident that there will be no horses there.
 Perhaps Lemuel will have outgrown this strange attraction for the equine; perhaps he will find my soul appealing again…

 Reading my memories diverted me from my grief.
 It almost felt as if I was re-living my long and adventurous life.
 A year ago I started toying with the idea of actually publishing this as a book, and commenced re-writing and filling-up the gaps, to make the story clear.
 And just as I am about done, lo and behold – you come to visit me, unexpectedly, asking for more of Gulliver’s travels!